Via

 the warnings about increased danger of malaria infection on

-the Togian islands also immediately
+the Togian islands also immediately after the rainy season,

-the prophylaxis in time.
-After the studies of leaflets and the
+we started with the prophylaxis in time.
+After the studies

-detailed descriptions on the page http://www.sulawesi-info.com/togianislands we
+of leaflets and the detailed descriptions on the page http://www.sulawesi-info.com/togianislands

-knew that a ferry from Gorontalo to
+we knew that a ferry from Gorontalo to Wakai on the Togian

-Wakai on the Togian islands would start on Saturday in the evening.
+islands would start on Saturday in the evening.
+To have sufficient

-on Thursday morning at the bus terminal in Manado.
+morning at the bus terminal in Manado.

-After we had seen
+After we had seen these big crowded

-Together with three Indonesian passengers we started
+three Indonesian passengers we started towards Gorontalo.

-towards Gorontalo.
-It had become already almost
+It had become already almost 11 o'clock in the meantime.
+On

-a few times at one of the restaurants beside the street.
-We
+the way our driver stopped a few times at one of the restaurants

-finally came into a police control shortly before Gorontalo.
+beside the street.
+We finally came into a police control shortly

-of a couple of one thousand rupiah).
+(after handing over of a couple of one thousand rupiah).

 It was already late in the evening